happyuc-project/webu.py/docs/v4_migration.rst

 The caller is responsible for polling the results from ``get_new_entries()``.
 See :ref:`asynchronous_filters` for examples of filter-event handling with webu v4.

-TestRPCProvider and EthereumTesterProvider
+TestRPCProvider and HappyUCTesterProvider
 ------------------------------------------------

 These providers are fairly uncommon.
 If you don't recognize the names, you can probably skip the section.

-However, if you were using webu.py for testing contracts, you might have been using TestRPCProvider or EthereumTesterProvider.
+However, if you were using webu.py for testing contracts, you might have been using TestRPCProvider or HappyUCTesterProvider.

-In v4 there is a new :class:`EthereumTesterProvider`, and the old v3 implementation has been removed.
-Webu.py v4 uses :class:`eth_tester.main.EthereumTester` under the hood, instead of eth-testrpc.
+In v4 there is a new :class:`HappyUCTesterProvider`, and the old v3 implementation has been removed.
+Webu.py v4 uses :class:`eth_tester.main.HappyUCTester` under the hood, instead of eth-testrpc.
 While ``eth-tester`` is still in beta, many parts are already in better shape than testrpc, so we decided to replace it in v4.

-If you were using TestRPC, or were explicitly importing EthereumTesterProvider, like:
+If you were using TestRPC, or were explicitly importing HappyUCTesterProvider, like:
-``from webu.providers.tester import EthereumTesterProvider``, then you will need to update.
+``from webu.providers.tester import HappyUCTesterProvider``, then you will need to update.

-With v4 you should import with ``from webu import EthereumTesterProvider``.
+With v4 you should import with ``from webu import HappyUCTesterProvider``.
 As before, you'll need to install Webu.py with the ``tester`` extra to get these features, like:

 .. code-block:: bash